Holixus/nanojson/README.md

 * `node` -- pointer to json node
 * `missed_value` -- default value if node is undefined (NULL)

 Returns floating pointer(double) value of node.
-Not JS_FLOAT node will be converted by JS type convertation rules.
+Non JS_FLOAT node will be casted by JS type convertation rules.